-1.2 Brexit from comparative projects
+2.2 Brexit from comparative projects

 Brexit is creating a crisis in comparative law in Europe, and specifically in the context of EU funding.
 The referendum which took place in June 2016 led to a clear margin in favour of the United Kingdom leaving the EU.
-Nine months later the British government implemented the people’s decision by giving an article 50 notice to leave, which will probably lead to a final severance of relations in March 2019.
+Nine months later the British Government implemented the people’s decision by giving an Article 50 notice to leave, which will probably lead to a final severance of relations in March 2019.
 This has inevitably led to a cooling towards British editors and reporters of comparative projects.
 Academics from the Republic of Ireland can represent the common law, but the whole brand is badly diluted.

 The European Union was, from its inception, a civilian club.
 It is true that the signatories to the Treaty of Rome in 1957 combined the Latin and Germanic legal traditions, but only the Netherlands was in the least out of the mainstream Roman tradition.
 The inherent civilian assumption can be seen, for example, in the forum regime created by the Brussels Convention, which accepts the seisin of the first forum, however inconvenient, and even when, for example, the dispute arises out of a contract to buy and sell an immovable in a different Member State.
 Accession by Britain and Ireland in 1973 has done nothing to dilute the inconvenience of the rules, even when the Convention became a Regulation and one that has already been recast.
 Later conflicts regimes abandoned the pretence of being comprehensive and fell into a pattern of civilian coverage for civilian states with British and Irish opt outs.
 This experience suggests strongly that Europe will draw back from any embrace of a comparative input from the common law after Brexit and will forge ahead to become a civilian state.
 Withdrawal of Britain will leave Ireland insufficiently weighty to provide a counterweight to the civilian hegemony.
 Without British editors and reporters, future European comparisons will see civilian academics lauding their codes for want of any meaningful comparators.

-Many modern states combine discrete regions with different legal traditions, countries tend to have a single legal code for current transactions since codification is a mark of modern statehood.
+Many modern states combine discrete regions with different legal traditions; countries tend to have a single legal code for current transactions since codification is a mark of modern statehood.
 Many European states retain distinctive traces of earlier systems, historical persistence being strongest in property law.
 Divergences may be wider and more recent in areas of devolved competence (such as building controls), but these are often in areas so far little explored by comparatists.